-While the conquest of Lydia and Babylon occurred during Daniel’s lifetime, Cyrus’s son’s conquest of Egypt took place in the battle of Pelusium, 525 B.C., sometime after Daniel was laid to rest.
-Then the onslaught of the “he goat” who suddenly loomed over the horizon to the rear of Daniel’s eastward view represented another development which to Daniel was the history of the future, but to us is the well known ancient history of the Greek nation.
+While the conquest of Lydia and Babylon occurred during Daniel’s lifetime, Cyrus’ son’s conquest of Egypt took place in the battle of Pelusium, 525 B.C., sometime after Daniel was laid to rest.
+Then the onslaught of the “he goat,” who suddenly loomed over the horizon to the rear of Daniel’s eastward view, represented another development which to Daniel was the history of the future, but to us is the well-known ancient history of the Greek nation.

 The “notable horn between his eyes” is a very apt representative symbol of one of the most illustrious generals of all time, Alexander the Great.
-“His conquests included Anatolia, Syria, Phoenicia, Judea, Gaza, Egypt, Bactria and Mesopotamia, and he extended the boundaries of his own empire as far as Punjab, India.”
-In view of his short twelve year military campaign before his death and the immense extent of his conquests, his movements were exceedingly rapid as suggested by the phrase “touched not the ground” and the “four wings” of the leopard (Daniel 7:6).
+“His conquests included Persia, Anatolia, Syria, Phoenicia, Judea, Gaza, Egypt, Bactria and Mesopotamia.
+During his reign, he expanded the boundaries of his own empire as far as Punjab, India.”
+In view of his short twelve-year military campaign and the immense extent of his conquests, his movements were exceedingly rapid as suggested by the phrase “touched not the ground” and the “four wings” of the leopard (Daniel 7:6).

 Verse 6: And he came to the ram that had two horns, which I had seen standing before the river, and ran unto him in the fury of his power.

-Now, more than two hundred years later in 334 B.C., Iran/Persia was still one empire.
-Its “standing before the river” at the time of the attack by the Greeks was not the Ulai Daniel referred to in verse 2, but the Granicus river where Alexander met the armies of Darius III after crossing the Hellespont between Macedonia and Asia Minor.
+Now, more than two hundred years later, in 334 B.C., Media/Persia was still one empire, represented by the ram seen “standing before the river” at the time of the attack by the Greeks represented by the he goat.
+This river was not the Ulai Daniel referred to in verse 2, but according to history was the Granicus River where Alexander met the armies of Darius III after crossing the Hellespont between Macedonia and Asia Minor.

 Verse 7: And I saw him come close unto the ram, and he was moved with choler against him, and smote the ram, and brake his two horns: and there was no power in the ram to stand before him, but he cast him down to the ground, and stamped upon him: and there was none that could deliver the ram out of his hand.